A framework for global trust and identity

 Trusted identity management is crucial for global research collaboration.

-To increase global collaboration, we’re building on an international framework.
-In response to a need for secure research collaboration, the EU’s Horizon 2020 project developed a technical architecture and policy development kit, that is now widely used by national research infrastructure in Europe and the USA.
-The Authentication and Authorisation for Research Collaborations (AARC) Blueprint Architecture provides a technology neutral blueprint that standardises the implementation of access and authorisation infrastructure for research communities.
+In response to a need for secure research collaboration, the EU’s Horizon 2020 project developed a Trust and Identity Framework consisting of a technical Blueprint Architecture and a Policy Development Kit, that is now widely used by national research infrastructure in Europe and the USA.

 Who uses the AARC Framework?